Aximian/SpotifyToMP3/README.md

 ## How to Use

+### Source Selection
+- Use the source selector in the top left corner to switch between **Spotify** (green) and **YouTube** (blue/red)
+- Spotify requires credentials (see below), YouTube works without any setup

+### Searching

+1. **For Spotify:**
-1. Launch the application and wait for "Connected to Spotify" message
+   - Launch the application and wait for "Connected to Spotify" message
-2. Search for tracks:
    - Enter a song name, artist, or album (plain text)
    - Or paste a Spotify playlist/track URL
    - Press Enter or click Search

-3. Download tracks:
+2. **For YouTube:**
+   - Select YouTube from the source selector
+   - Enter a search query (song name, artist, etc.)
+   - Or paste a YouTube video URL
+   - Press Enter or click Search
+   - Results show up to 30 matching videos

+### Downloading

-   - Click Download next to any track
+- Click **Download** next to any track to download it individually
-   - Use "Download All" for playlists
+- Use the **filter box** (with filter icon) to search through loaded results
-   - Files are saved as 320kbps MP3 to your chosen directory
+- Files are saved as high-quality MP3 to your chosen directory
+- Already downloaded files are marked with "Already Downloaded ✓"

 ## Building from Source